Table of Contents

 Directed a stress management program that served 100+ clients, increasing outreach and satisfaction ratings by 25%

-Psychologist job outlook in 2025 — things to know
+Psychologist job outlook — things to know

 You can find information about the gender pay gap for psychologists on the ONS’ website.